 But beating ourselves up for not being “good enough” moms is what I’ve noticed myself, and several of my sweet mommy friends, do on a consistent basis.
 Especially those of us wired with worry and raised with guilt.

 I complained to a friend how I sucked as a mother and could never seem to get to the place where I felt as though I gave Ana Lu everything she needed or deserved.
 And with the peace of the Dalai Lama in her heart and voice, Andrea turned to me– knowing what my answer would be– and she proceeded to gently and confidently ask, “Does Ana Lu feel loved?”

 My rant stopped.
 I paused.
 Slight nod.
 Huh.
 Good point.

 “Yeah.
 Yeah, I can say that.
 That’s one thing.
 She definitely knows she’s loved.”

 A smirk crossed her face, “Well, there you go.”
 My sweet friend knew before asking me that Ana Lu felt loved.
 And she knew that I knew Ana Lu felt loved.

 Freed from the weight of worry and guilt, I felt instant peace.

-Nowadays I can often find the rational me deep within the irrational me and talk myself out of whatever current guilt-worry scenario I’ve backed myself into, “So what.
+Nowadays I can often find the rational me deep within the superficial irrational me; and oftentimes I can talk myself out of whatever current guilt-worry scenario I’ve backed myself into, “So what.
 So Ana Lu will need therapy when she grows up.
-Big freakin’deal.
+Big freakin’ deal.
 Who doesn’t?”

 So I plan on it.